AguaClara/high_g_flocculation-DEPRECATED/HighGFlocculationSpring2018draft0.md

 #### March 9, 2018

 ## Abstract
-Previously, the High G team designed an experimental setup to test the effects of velocity gradient on flocculator performance.
+Previously, the High G team designed an experimental setup to test the effects of velocity gradient (G) on flocculator performance.
 Specifically the team sought to determine an optimal G value through effluent turbidity results.

 For this semester, the team aspires to continue to conduct experiments to conclude on an optimal G value.
 Additionally, the team seeks to evaluate the use of hydrophobic tubing to minimize headloss, assess whether headloss can be mitigate through a sudden, short increase in pump speed, and overall to determine a relationship between coagulant dose and optimal G. As of now, our team has concluded that hydrophobic tubing does not significantly mitigate headloss.

-*Briefly summarize your previous work, goals and objectives, what you have accomplished, and future work.
-(100 words max)*

 ## Introduction
 Flocculation is the water treatment process in which particles, which have had their charges neutralized through coagulation, are prompted to collide and aggregate with other particles to form flocs.
 The intention is that once these flocs conglomerate, they will settle out due to gravity during sedimentation.
 A driving factor in the formation of these flocs is from particle shear in the flocculator.
 For our specific experimental setup, flocs are solely composed of clay particles and coagulant (PACl).
 A fraction of the surface of the clay particles is covered in coagulant and when these particles are prompted to collide, a successful collision occurs due to electrostatic attraction: the positively charged coagulant particle neutralizes the negatively charged clay particle.
 The likelihood of such collisions to occur increases when particles scatter around at different velocities, hence a flocculator subjects flow to a specific velocity gradient.

-*Explain how the completion of your challenge will affect AguaClara and the mission of providing safe drinking water (or sustainable wastewater treatment!).
-If this is a continuing team, how will your contribution build upon previous research?
-What needs to be further discovered or defined?
-If this is a new team, what prompted the inclusion of this team?*

 ## Literature Review and Previous Work